A Mac category report

 Best for

-People who want a small pixel ecosystem walking around the desktop rather than a typing companion.
+People who want small pets walking around the desktop rather than a character that reacts to typing.

 Not great if